CTRI ACHIEVE

 In order to have healthy and productive workplaces, we can’t expect people to perform at high levels when they are experiencing difficult times in their lives.
 We will all inevitably experience emotional and physical highs and lows in our lives that result in us needing to take time away from our workplaces – sometimes only for a few hours, but occasionally for much longer periods.
 We need to create workplaces that both allow for these highs and lows and support the person in getting back to the workplace as soon as is reasonably possible.

-Leadership sets the tone for responding to requests for time away.
+Leadership sets the tone for responding to requests for time away… In our organization, we want our leadership responses to build trust and loyalty.

-Recently in our organization, one colleague got married, while another needed to travel for a funeral and wake that lasted several days.
-Some of us are supporting aging parents, and one person is caring for a terminally ill family member.
-And some of us are parents, which means we may need to be at home to take care of our children if they get sick.
+In our organization, colleagues have been married, given birth, and had surgery.
+Some have had to travel for funerals, including a wake that lasted several days.
+Others are supporting aging parents, or family members who are unwell.
+Many of us are parents, which means we may need to be at home to take care of our children if they get sick.

 It’s hard when someone needs to leave for personal or medical matters, but we all understand why the time off is necessary.
 That is why we do what we can to pitch in and cover for each other when someone needs some time away – we all know that we may require the same support in the future.
 As a leader, I know that things happen throughout our lives that are outside of our control, and I want my staff to feel supported during these times rather than confined by their work environment.